Hau Lung-pin: 2017 KMT chairmanship election

 On 7 January 2017, he joined the KMT chairmanship election.
 The vote was held on 20 May 2017.
 He finished third in a field of six candidates.

 2020 Kuomintang chairmanship election

 Hau resigned his position as a vice chair of the Kuomintang on 15 January 2020, and declared his candidacy for the top post five days later, as party chairman Wu Den-yih had also resigned his post.
 In the chairmanship election held on 7 March 2020, Hau was defeated by Johnny Chiang.

-Personal
+Personal life

 Hau is married to Kao Lang-sin, with whom he has three children.